-Many people who go online looking for love will end up being scammed because they are in a vulnerable state of mind.
-It's easy or scammers to create fake dating profiles on almost any dating website.
+Many people who go online looking for love will be scammed because they are often in a vulnerable state of mind.
+It's easy for scammers to create fake dating profiles on almost any dating website.

 Scammers will groom their victims using online dating websites as well as other forms of communication.
 An example would be communication on social media messaging services such as Facebook messaging, texting, emailing, etc.

-|Consider this: The $201 million was the number reported in 2019 for money lost in romance scam , the amount of money lost is potentially much higher as not all scams get reported. |
+|Consider this: The $201 million was the number reported in 2019 for money lost in romance scams.
+However, the amount of money lost is potentially much higher as not all scams get reported. |

-How to catch an online dating scammer
+How to track an online dating scammer:

 A few simple tricks to catch a dating scammer:

-Try to locate their social media profiles; a reverse phone lookup or people search by name search can also help you locate their social media profiles.
+A reverse phone lookup or people's search by name can also help you locate their social media profiles.

-For example, scammers use a simple trick by acting that they are from the IRS when they give you a phone call to try and pretend to be an IRS agent.
-Of course, the IRS will NEVER call you before they have first sent you a letter in the mail; but not everyone knows that.
+For example, scammers use simple tricks such as the scam tactic where they call and pretend to be from the IRS.
+Typically, when the scammers call and use this tactic, they give you a phone call to try and pretend to be an IRS agent.
+But, of course, the IRS will NEVER call you before they first send you a letter in the mail; but not everyone knows that.

-How to catch a phone scammer
+How to track a phone scammer:

 A few simple tricks to catch a phone scammer:

-How to catch an email scammer
+How to track an email scammer:

 A few simple tricks to catch an email scammer:

-How to catch a fraudulent website scammer
+How to track a fraudulent website scammer:

 If you see a deal that looks too good to be true on a website or an ad, you might want to follow your instinct.